 A: The heat room only gets to about 40 C, so anything like zippers, wheels, and water guns will be totally fine.
 Things that cannot go in the heat room include: toiletries (toothpaste, shampoo, soap, etc), sunscreen, bug spray, batteries (flashlights), etc.

 Q: Where do I find the waiver form?
 How can I return it?

 A: Waiver forms will be included on your registration and/or will be emailed to you along with the Summer Camp Information package, or you can also download one from our website here.
 Completed forms can be faxed, emailed or mailed back to our office.

 Q: How long is the boat ride to camp?
 What island is it on?

-A: The boat ride is about 30 minutes from Deep Cove to Camp Jubilee.
+A: The boat ride is about 45 minutes from Cates Park, North Vancouver to Camp Jubilee.
 Camp Jubilee is not on an island; it is up Indian Arm but still on the mainland (at the base of Mt.
 Seymour).
 It is boat access only because the road does not go that far.